amar-rokade/All-basic-node-practice-projects/README.md

 # node-practice
-this we basic practice for node js
+this is basic practice for node js